2025 Storm Events in Gilbert

 Roofing Permits in Gilbert

-The permit process begins by contacting Development Services at (480) 503-6700 or submitting through the OneStopShop online portal at onestopshop.gilbertaz.gov.
-Permit fees typically range from $100 to $500 depending on project scope.
-Standard residential permits take one to two weeks to process, though complex or commercial projects may take longer.
+The permit application process begins by contacting Development Services at (480) 503-6700 or submitting through the OneStopShop online portal at onestopshop.gilbertaz.gov.
+The electronic plan review system streamlines the process for straightforward residential projects.
+Standard residential roofing permits typically process within one to two weeks, though complex or commercial projects may require additional review time.

 Choosing a roofing contractor in Gilbert